-In many ways, Austin, Texas, is a playground.
 Whatever your recreational preference, Austin likely has it.
-The city is, after all, in the heart of the Texas Hill Country, which boasts state parks, rivers, swimming holes, cliff walls, and every other type of outdoor destination imaginable.
+The city is, after all, in the heart of the Texas Hill Country, which boasts state parks, rivers, swimming holes, cliff walls and every other type of outdoor destination imaginable.
 Land-goers and water-lovers alike have countless ways to choose to spend their time outdoors.
 Here are nine reasons Austin has become a mecca for lovers of the outdoors.

-1. Incredible Urban Recreation with the Barton Creek Greenbelt
+2. Urban Recreation at the Barton Creek Greenbelt

 While the greenbelt meanders throughout the city, the Barton Creek Greenbelt boasts almost 13 miles of trails.
 Barton Creek passes both Sculpture and Twin Falls - steep cliffs that are great for climbing - and this section of the greenbelt features lush forest that’s great for a plethora of activities.
 Whether you prefer to hit the trail on two feet or two wheels, you can look forward to enjoying typical Hill Country landscapes and scenery along the way.